ankushg/btao.org/_posts/2016-08-14-ai-resources.md

 title: "AI Resources"
 ---

-This is a collection of resources that I have found useful for learning or as reference on various AI topics.
+This is a collection of resources on various AI topics (mostly ML).
+There's a lot here - it's mostly for reference!

 ## Papers
 * [Facebook Research](https://research.facebook.com/publications/)